 Consider that the first of your truck driving schools needs to adequately prepare you to be a successful professional driver with a long and profitable career.

-The Federal Trade Commission has prepared an excellent publication entitled "Choosing a Career or Vocational School," which is available here.
+The Federal Trade Commission has prepared an excellent publication entitled "Choosing a Career or Vocational School".

 Also, in the course of your investigation of truck driving schools, you may want to compare the schools' standards against those recommended by the Professional Truck Driver Institute (PTDI).